 This is where your PR agency or consultant’s expertise can really help you to get the most from your review opportunities.

 Rule #4: The numbers sometimes lie

 Sadly, it’s now easier than ever for aspiring ‘influencers’ to purchase fake followers, likes from ‘bots’ and spammy comments to make their content seem more engaging than it actually is.

 Again, the role of your PR consultant is to identify the media outlets, bloggers and influencers who have attracted a genuine following and loyal readership.
 They should be able to advise you on who best to target, and which content will be of the most value to them – thus increasing the likelihood of a glowing review and a rush of new customers who are desperate to try out your business / services.

-If you are currently looking for a PR agency or representative, be sure to look for one with membership to the CIPR – a professional body for PR practitioners that provides ongoing training and education and ensures their adherence to an ethical code of conduct.
+If you are currently looking for a PR agency or representative, be sure to look for one with membership to the PRCA or CIPR – a professional body for PR practitioners that provides ongoing training and education and ensures their adherence to an ethical code of conduct.

 Think I might be able to help you with a review program for your business?
 Get in touch with me using the contact form below and I’ll arrange a chat: